-Understanding where your credit lies on the credit score range is essential, as lenders and creditors will more than likely use a credit score to determine your likelihood of making payments on time.
+Understanding where your credit lies on the credit score range is essential when looking to buy a home in Nanaimo.
+Lenders and creditors will more than likely use a credit score to determine your likelihood of making payments on time.

 Just as a quick refresher, your credit score is a three-digit number that comes from the information in your credit report.
 This number shows how well you manage credit (your money) and helps determine how risky it would be for a lender to lend you their money.

 A credit score is typically calculated by using a formula based on your credit report.

 - earn more points if you use your credit responsibly

 - lose points if you happen to have trouble managing your credit